A Unique and Timely Program

 A Scholarly, Flexible and Creative Approach

 Our current students (including the three pictured above) come from a variety of disciplines andbackgrounds.
 Students take four foundational courses - Forms of Life Writing, Research and Methodology in Biography and Memoir, Ethical Problems in Biography and Memoir, Writing and Style in Biography and Memoir.
 In addition, students choose from an array of electives among BAM, other MA programs and the Graduate Center’s doctoral programs.
 Options range from English, history, and art history to film studies, urban politics, and psychology.
-Students develop highly valued research and writing skills culminating in their thesis or capstone project, which can be the foundation for a book proposal or M.A. thesis for further graduate work.
+Students develop highly valued research and writing skills culminating in their thesis or capstone project.
+Our student handbook outlining these steps is here.

 Personalized Guidance from Esteemed Writers and Scholars

 Our Graduate Center faculty are renowned scholars and writers.
 Many of them have published biographies or memoirs.
 Their critically acclaimed books have won the Pulitzer Prize and have enjoyed broad popular and academic appeal.
 In addition, students in our program study and practice the art and craft of biography with guidance from eminent writers who are well connected in academic and publishing circles.
 Brenda Wineapple (author of The Impeachers: The Trial of Andrew Johnson and the Dream of a Just Nation) and Annalyn Swan (Pulitzer Prize-winning author of de Kooning: An American Master, and the forthcoming Bacon: Revelations) regularly teach small seminars.